Daily readings

 Saturday, March 7, 2026

 Saints Perpetua and Felicity, Martyrs.
 Lent.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaints Perpetua and Felicity, Martyrs